SnorreFagerland/virushistory/README.md

 This collection is what I am now making available.
 It won't be relevant for most of you.
 You won't learn much with regards to modern day cybersecurity.
 But of you are an uber-geek, interested in concepts and history, then this collection is for you.

 Note that it is not yet complete - I am missing one or two zip drives where I had A-B file infectors and boot virus samples.
 They have to be here somewhere, I'll add those when I find them.
 <br><br>You will also see that a lot of samples have unfamiliar file extensions (*.vom, *.vxe).
 I had an automated process renaming executable file formats *.com and *.exe to avoid running the programs by accident.
+Files with the .boo extension are boot/mbr images.

 <br><br>
 <h2>What more can be added?</h2>